daviTavares2/daviTavares2/README.md

 ---

-## 📚 About Me
+##  About Me

-- 🎓 Computer Engineering student
+-  Computer Engineering student
-- 🧠 Ease with logic and spatial reasoning, which helped me a lot in coding
+-  Ease with logic and spatial reasoning, which helped me a lot in coding
-- 🚀 Looking for my first opportunity as a technology intern
+-  Looking for my first opportunity as a technology intern

 ---

-## 📌 What I'm Studying Now
-- C —
-- HTML —
-- CSS —
-- JavaScript — 🚧 starting soon

 ---